microsoft/Qcodes/specs/DataSet.rst

 Storage and Persistence
 -----------------------

 #.
+Storage and persistence should be defined outside of the DataSet class.

+The following items are no longer applicable:

+#.
 A DataSet object should allow writing to and reading from storage in a variety of formats.
 #.
 Users should be able to define new persistence formats.
 #.
 Users should be able to specify where a DataSet is written.